Truelite/modian/modian-full-example-bullseye/README.rst

 ==============================
- modian-full-bullseye-example
+ modian-full-example-bullseye
 ==============================

-This is an example project that uses ``modian-live-wrapper`` and the rest of modian to generate a customized image based on Debian bullseye.
+This is an example project that uses ``modian-live-wrapper`` and the rest of modian to generate a customized image for the bullseye distribution.